 My name is Aomine, and I’m 22 years old from Zimbabwe.
 Growing up in Zimbabwe, being gay was illegal.
 To be safe, I had to be very discreet about my sexuality.
 So when I moved to Winnipeg, I tried to keep my sexuality private and could not express myself or say certain things.
 I did not want to hang out with certain people because there was an association with the people you hang out with and your sexuality.

 A SAFE PLACE

 But since I've lived in Winnipeg over the past few years, I've realized that one can be straight and have a gay friend.
 Therefore I can hang out in public with friends who are “out”.
 Right now I define myself as a gay man but then I am not always set in that box.
 Because I can be interested in a woman and I know I can find a woman.
 I occasionally have sex with women but consider myself to be gay.
 In those occasional encounters I see myself as “straight curious."

-Winnipeg under the guise of being open and safe provided him with the space to accept his sexuality.
-He told me that he surrounds himself with people who understand him and he feels are not going to be homophobe and he can be friends with.
+Winnipeg being open and safe, compared to my hometown in Zimbabwe, has provided me with the space to accept my sexuality.
+Now I surround myself with people who understand me and I feel are not homophobes and I can be friends with.